Skip to main content

 }

-Scenario 4: Processing return content with separated structure and values into key-value pair format
+Scenario 4: Convert a response with separate structure and values into key-value pairs

 function convertJson(response) {